rightjs/rightjs-docs/docs/en/plugins/drag-and-drop/draggable.md

 scrollSensitivity | 32          | scrolling area size in pixels
-zIndex            | 10000000    | initial elements z-index (gets incremented during drags) moveOut           | false       | should the draggable be moved out of its context? (for overflown elements) relName           | 'draggable' | the auto-discovery feature key
+zIndex            | 10000000    | initial elements z-index (gets incremented during drags) moveOut           | false       | should the draggable be moved out of its context? (for overflown elements) relName           | 'draggable' | the auto-initialization feature key

 As usual you can specify them as initialization options for every particular draggable unit or customize the `Draggable.Options` in order to change the global settings.